 Members pledge to never be cowardly or cruel, and to make amends whenever needed.
-Members pledge to support and defend any person or group from harm with regards to: racial or cultural identity, gender, LGBTQIA+ affiliation, religion, national origin, age, ability, and political affiliations.
+Members pledge to support and defend any person or group from harm with regards to: racial or cultural identity, gender, LGBT+ affiliation, religion, national origin, age, and ability.

 Mutual respect is required of all members, regardless of rank or position.
-Senior officers are to remember that this is an all-volunteer force, and that all members may resign their enlistments or commissions. (on the condition that all loans are repaid and all CDC property is returned).
+Senior officers are to remember that this is an all-volunteer force and that all members may end their enlistments or resign their commissions with just 24 hours notice. (on the condition that all loans are repaid and all CDC property is returned).

-Oaths may be administered by sergeants and above.
-Warrant Officer 01 may promote up to Sergeants.
+Oaths may be administered by a Sergeant or above.
+Warrant Officer 01 may promote up to Sergeant.
 Chief Warrant Officer 02 and above may promote up to their rank.